 Best Retro-style Controller: 8Bitdo SN30 Pro Controller

 The SN30 replicates the look and feel of the classic SNES controllers, including putting a real D-pad at the front and center, so it’ll be easy to play retro titles.
-Unlike Nintendo’s official and limited SNES controller for the Switch, though, the SN30 Pro also comes with two analog sticks.
+It feels great too, as it’s my favorite controller to use whenever I want to use the D-Pad in a game.
+Unlike Nintendo’s official and limited SNES controller for the Switch, the SN30 Pro also comes with two analog sticks.
 Basically, you can use this controller to play any game, not just the NES and SNES line-up on the console.

 If you like playing retro games on your smart device, you can even set up the SN30 Pro Controller with your Apple or Android device.
 Who doesn’t like extra functionality with their purchase?

 Best Nintendo Switch Wired Controller: PowerA Wired Controller

 I’ve lived in a place where Bluetooth connections inexplicably don’t work properly.
 I’m talking “my keyboard and mouse are a foot away from the adapter and it’s still dropping inputs” levels.
 So I can understand the allure of a wired controller.
 Wired controllers are going to be more durable overall, too, so they’re a good choice if you have young children around the house that aren’t careful with their electronics.